Novel Tools and Strategies

 We need to be able to intercept more biosecurity threats that appear at our airports, mail centres and seaports, before they enter the environment, establish, and spread.
 We also need better tools and strategies to deal with pests that have already breached our border and set up shop.

-Teams investigating Novel Tools & Strategies are working towards creating a better biosecurity network of 5 million through three very different projects, while supporting the mahi (work) of those already working hard in this field.
+Teams investigating Novel Tools & Strategies were working towards creating a better biosecurity network of 5 million through three very different projects, while supporting the mahi (work) of those already working hard in this field.

 This programme is split into two work streams: